lucasvienna/lucasvienna.dev/_posts/2019-10-04-how-i-built-this-website.md

 ---
 layout: post
-title: How I built this website
+title: How I built this website - Pt.
+1
 subtitle: A tutorial on integrating Jekyll, GitHub Pages, and Travis CI
 ---

 Specifically, how I used Jekyll and GitHub Pages to generate my website and how to automate builds and deployments with Travis CI.
+On this part, I'll cover requirements and the setup.

 # Motivation & Requirements